chase-miller/alt-tab-macos/README.md

 This is a fork of @lwouis's excellent [AltTab app](https://alt-tab-macos.netlify.app/) that adds per-shortcut `previous window` bindings.
 See [this PR](https://github.com/lwouis/alt-tab-macos/pull/2311) for more info.

 ## Installation
-As of this moment I haven't uploaded any binary, largely because I don't have an apple developer certificate.
+As of this moment I haven't uploaded any binaries, largely because I don't have an apple developer certificate.
 I plan to make the app binary available as a download on GitHub when I do.

 Until then, follow [the build instructions](https://alt-tab-macos.netlify.app/contributing) to create a build for your machine: